tucats/ego/README.md

 Because the arguments are passed in from a shell, they may have to be escaped to support the expression syntax for functions, strings, etc.
+You can also omit any arguments at all, and you will be prompted to enter text to solve.
+This will continue until a blank line is entered.
+When in this prompting mode, no additional escaping is needed.

 Example: